Students must apply via one of the following online application forms:-

 You can study the MSc Leadership in Criminal Justice and Policing course either full-time or part-time.
 Classes are interactive and designed to be inclusive of students with different levels of academic knowledge and practical experience.

 Additional online tasks and materials will be provided for students to complete independently.
-You are expected to read widely to supplement taught material and to help you get the most out of your studies.
+You are expected to read widely to supplement the material taught and to help you get the most out of your studies.

 The course will typically be taught as the following:

-All classes in semester one are on a Monday.
-In semester one, these are held 5-7pm for the first core module and 7-9pm for the second core module, with a short break in between.
+Classes are in the evening between 5-7pm for the first core module and 7-9pm for the second core module, with a short break in between.

-All classes in semester two are also on a Monday, and will run 5-7pm and 7-9pm.
+Classes are in the evening between 5-7pm and 7-9pm.
 Optional modules may be subject to change and in the event of low numbers of students, some options may not be available.

-The part-time version of the MSc Leadership in Criminal Justice and Policing is studied over two years and follows the same day and time slots as full-time students.
-However, in your first year, you will study a core module in semester one and an optional module in semester two.
+The part-time version of this master's in criminal justice is studied over two years and follows the same day and time slots as full-time students.
+However, in your first year, you'll study one core module in semester one and one optional module in semester two.
 In your second year, you will complete your second core module in semester one, an optional module in semester two, and your dissertation module over the year.

 We encourage you to attend other voluntary training courses and opportunities that fall on other days where possible.
 These are circulated by email throughout the course.